veganpolice/liquid-philanthrophy/docs/product/product-sketch.md

 ## Features
 ### Search for charities
 - Read about a charity
 - Save it (star it)

 ### Search/find profiles (friends)
 - View a profile
   - allocation
   - donation history (reports)
   - friends
-	-add as a friend
+  - add as a friend

 ### Donate
 - Donate Now (one time, default total allocation)
 - Custom donation
   - one time / recurring
   - Custom allocation (set allocation)
   - A single cause (based on default allocation)
   - A friend's allocation
   - A single charity

 ### Set allocation
 - for donations, % to each cause
   - all causes listed
   - for each cause, % to each charity OR friend
     - your saved charities which match the cause are listed
     - friends with allocation to the cause are listed
       - their charities which match the cause + % are listed
       - their friends with allocation tot eh cause + % are listed
         - ...
         - ...

 ### Report
 - receipts